paulhontz/saint/Filters.md

     #       <option value="2">Alice, alice@dot.com</option>
     #       <option value="3">Bob, bob@dot.com</option>
     #       ...
+{:lang='ruby'}

-As seen, it ignores :id column, and use :name and :email, separated by coma.
+As seen, it ignores :id column, and uses :name.

-To override this, use #option_label inside filter block:
+To override this, use `option_label` inside filter block:

     saint.filter :author_id, Model::Author do
-        option_label :name
+        option_label :name, :email
     end
+{:lang='ruby'}

-this will use only name.
+this will use only name and email, separated by a coma.

 More syntax sugar:

     saint.filter :author_id, Model::Author do
-        option_label '#name from #country.name'
+        option_label :name, ' from #country.name'
     end
     # HTML: <select...
     #       <option value="1">John from NowhereCountry</option>
+    #       <option value="2">Jack</option>
     #       ...
+    # Jack has no country, so second argument ignored

     saint.filter :author_id, Model::Author do
         option_label :name, '#pages.count pages'